Bald Eagle Facts

 Do eagles molt annually, or how frequently do they shed their feathers?

 A. Believe it or not, this is not an easy question to answer; even with all the years and people studying eagles, the molting process is still not precisely understood.
 Prior to reaching sexual maturity at about age 5, we need to think of molts in terms of different plumages.

 go through four different plumages until they reach their sexually mature, adult plumage, which would be the fifth plumage

+So, you might think, ok, 5 years to sexual maturity, 5 plumages, one molt per year, right?
 Not exactly.
 Molt can be affected by a variety of biological and welfare factors (such as food supply, density of other eagles, and others), and not all molts are always complete molts.

 achieve their final “adult” plumage, it is likely that bald